This blog may contain affiliate links. Read our disclosure policy for more info.

 While in the area, you can experience the beauty of not one, but two frozen waterfalls!
 Crescent Falls has two waterfalls on the Bighorn River.
 It’s about 5.6 kilometers round-trip hike to see them.
 Once there, you can see the falls from the lookout at the top or make your way down the hill to the plateau between the falls for the spectacular view.

 Hot Tip: Abraham Lake is located only a short drive from the famous Icefields Parkway.
-Continue to drive south from here to make your way to both Lake Louise and Banff – it’s a beautiful drive!
-To break up the long trip, spend a night at Saskatchewan River Crossing.
+Continue to drive south from here to make your way to both Lake Louise and Banff – it’s a beautiful drive from Edmonton to Banff or Edmonton to Lake Louise!

 30. Check out the River Valley